Geometric Bounds for Persistence: Background

 \subsubsection{Stability Theorems}

 Persistence diagrams are an effective methodology for encoding topological properties of the space $\X$ and its neighborhoods in $\Y$.
 Persistence diagrams are stable, as expressed by the following stability theorems.
-Informally, the stability theorem states that if the shape and the size of two spaces are similar, then their persistence diagrams are close to each other.
-For a formal statement, let $\dd_b(.,.)$ denote the bottleneck distance between persistence diagrams \cite{edelsbrunner2010computational}.
-Let $\dd_\h^\Y$ be the Hausdorff distance between two subsets of the same Banach space $\Y$, and let $\dd_{\mathrm{GH}}$ be the Gromov--Hausdorff distance between two metric spaces \cite{burago2001course}.
+Informally, these state that if the shape and the size of two spaces are similar, then their persistence diagrams are close to each other.
+To give formal statements, let $\dd_b(\cdot,\cdot)$ denote the bottleneck distance between persistence diagrams; see Edelsbrunner and Harer \cite{edelsbrunner2010computational}.
+Let $\dd_\h^\Y$ be the Hausdorff distance between two subsets of the same Banach space $\Y$, and let $\dd_{\mathrm{GH}}$ be the Gromov--Hausdorff distance between two metric spaces; see Burago, Burago and Ivanov \cite[Chapter 7]{burago2001course}.

 \begin{lem} [{Stability Theorem---VR; \cite[Theorem 3.1]{chazal2009gromov} and \cite[Theorem~5.2]{chazal2014persistence}}] Let $\X$ and $\X'$ be two compact metric spaces.
 Then,

 \end{lem}

 \begin{lem} [{Stability Theorem---\v{C}ech; ~\cite[Theorem~5.6]{chazal2014persistence}}] Let $\X,\X'$ be two compact subsets of a Banach space $\Y$.
 Then, \end{lem}